SolarHive

 Hearing directly from the people

-On paper, Community Solar felt like a perfect solution to the problems we identified.
-But if it exists, why aren't more people using it?
+Community Solar could actually solve all of our problems, but if it already exists, why aren't more people using it?

 To find out, we spoke directly with the people we were designing for.